alex-bouget/Trash/Relic_Engine/README.md

 ### The Scripts

 The scripts is a file who contains the code who will be injected in the Relic_Engine **class**

+## Others

+In his dir they have also *Survival*, a procedural generation test